jaidevshriram/Cat-GAN/README.md

 ## Other Architectures

 I tried working with other variations such as InfoGAN which has a fully connected layer as well - though the gradient flow seemed poor here.
 To be fair, I probably chose some hyperparameters poorly then.

+# Acknowledgements

+This project was bootstrapped from a MNIST GAN assignment in [cs231n](cs231n.github.io).
+The structure of the code helped greatly.